 Authentic learning provides tasks that allow students to learn through real-life situations.
 Students solve real problems.
 Projects are relevant to the learner.
 They use applications that are real.
 Students apply what they have learned in class to realistic circumstances.
 Often students go outside the classroom.
 This could include field trips.
 The idea is that learners become more engaged when they can apply what they are learning.
 Students are also better prepared to succeed when they reach adulthood.

 For example, students studying finance may visit a business to see how it operates.
 Students then evaluate the practices the business uses.
 This aids in a simulation where students create a mock business.

-In authentic learning, students collaborate with their peers.
+Using the authentic learning strategy, students collaborate with their peers.
 Teachers take on the role of coach supporting student learning.

 - Students go through the procedures of running a lemonade stand.

 - Students conduct mock trials.

 - Learners conduct fund-raisers for specific causes such as ‘Schools for Africa.’